fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

         torch_dtype=torch.bfloat16,
     )

-On each month from August 2014 to July 2024, we use as context window all the data prior to that month, and generate the 100 samples from the predicted distribution for that month.
+For each month in the considered time window, we use as context window all the data up to that month, and generate the 100 samples from the predicted distribution for the next month.
 We use the mean of the distribution as point forecast, as in the SARIMA model.

 .. note::